UK finance ministry presses supermarkets to cap food prices, sources say - Finance news and analysis from Global Banking & Finance Review

 Finance Ministry's Position

-A spokesperson for the British finance ministry said: "The chancellor (Rachel Reeves) has been clear we want to do more to help keep costs down for families, and will set out more detail in due course."
+Asked about the FT report, a finance ministry spokesperson said on Tuesday that finance minister Rachel Reeves "has been clear we want to do more to help keep costs down for families, and will set out more detail in due course".
+She is due to speak on Thursday.

-The British Retail Consortium, which represents Britain's major supermarket groups, including market leader Tesco and Sainsbury's, said it opposed price caps.
+The British Retail Consortium, which represents major supermarket groups including market leader Tesco and Sainsbury's, said it opposed price caps.

 Key Takeaways